Rules of Civility Synopsis :

 BOOK RATING: The Story 5 /5 ; The Writing 5 / 5

-UPDATE: Amor Towles’ long awaited second novel A Gentleman in Moscow is scheduled for release in September 2016.
+UPDATE: Amor Towles’ long awaited second novel A Gentleman in Moscow was released in September 2016.

 About the Author, Amor Towles